Tritlo/git-echo/README.md

 - The helper rewrites `.git/echo/info/exclude` on demand, so avoid editing the file manually.
 If you need extra ignore patterns, add them through the main repository or extend the script.
-- Unit tests are not yet included.
-When extending the tool, consider automating the manual sanity checks (initialisation, add/commit of ignored files, force add behaviour) described in the review document.

 ## Tests